10 April 2003 from the USS

 We didn't have much electricity for the first week or so.
 It seems that

-the command hadn't properly labelled the big generator that they sent over and
+the command hadn't properly labelled the big generator that they sent

 it was lost in Kuwait for that period of time.
-We found a small (2kw) generator
+We found a small (2kw)

-that the Iraqi's had left behind and used it to charge batteries for lighting
+that the Iraqi's had left behind and used it to charge batteries for

 and to run a few laptops.
 We didn't have bullets, or body armor.
-Later we got the
+Later

 body armor, but without plates (to hopefully stop a bullet).
-Then we didn't have
+Then we

 any wires, extension cords or plugs to distrubute electricity.
-The only water
+The only

 was bottles drinkning water and there was no sanitation.
-Food was MRE's except
+Food was MRE's

 to two BBQ's that Master Guns and the ship organized.